ucbds-infra/otter-grader/docs/otter_assign.md

 #### Intercell Seeding

-Otter assign maintains support for [intercell seeding](seeding.md) by allowing seed cells to be placed between question cells and solution cells.
+Otter Assign maintains support for [intercell seeding](seeding.md) by allowing seed cells to be placed between question cells and solution cells.
 To create a seed cell, put `## Seed ##` (case insensitive) on the first line of a code cell between the two.
 This allows instructors to write code with deterministic output, with which hidden tests can be generated.
 Consider the following example:

 ![](images/assign_intercell_seeding.png)